Stuycs-K/finalprojectapcs-3-ramot-raphael-ganshaw-tudor/DEVLOG-Tudor.md

 ## 2025-06-08 - Video Editing
 Today was mostly just editing the final video, fixing last minute bugs, and redoing the UML diagrams.

+I, Raphael Ramot, believe that this document accurately reflects the contributions of my teammate.